YottaDB/YDBDoc/MessageRecovery/errors.rst

 LABELONLY
 ---------------------

-LABELONLY, Routine xxxx was compiled for label-only entry.
+LABELONLY, Routine xxxx was compiled for label-only entry

 Run Time Error: This indicates that a transfer of control command specified an offset in routine xxxx that was compiled with the NOLINE_ENTRY qualifier; therefore, it can be invoked only at a label.